nrvcf/nrvcf.github.io/resources/articles/_posts/2012-01-04-why_do_we_organize_the_service_the_way_we_do.md

  “Speak to one another with psalms, hymns and spiritual songs.
 Sing and make music in your heart to the Lord” (Eph.
 5:19)

-At Ekklesia you will find a mixture of both newer songs and older hymns.
+At New River Valley Christian Fellowship you will find a mixture of both newer songs and older hymns.
 You will also find an emphasis on congregational singing.
 This does not mean that we don't have musicians leading us in worship, but it does mean we do not have a rock band that will drown out the voices of the people of God.
 We believe the Bible commands a joyful reverence, as we all together lift our voices and hearts to the Lord.

 Responsive Reading-